Back to All Events

 Boards and executive teams lack representation from the communities they fund, reinforcing elitism and exclusion.

-Across four powerful days, reimagine philanthropy with the people it claims to serve.
+Across four powerful days, reimagine philanthropy from diverse perspectives, particularly those of the people most directly impacted by the field.
 Build funding practices, relationships, and governance models that confront power, redistribute resources, and rebuild trust from the ground up.
-Philanthropy can be transformational, but only if we’re ready to redesign how it shows up.
+In the Re/Designing Trust Action Lab, we’ll redesign how philanthropy contributes to sustaining transformation.

-The Re/Designing Trust Action Lab: Philanthropy will culminate with co-created trust-based interventions to be publicly disseminated for industry-wide systems change.
+The Re/Designing Trust Action Lab: Philanthropy will culminate in co-created trust-based interventions that will be publicly disseminated to drive industry-wide systems change.

 Rebuilding Trust in Philanthropy Starts Here.